icopy-site/awesome/docs/awesome/awesome-transit.md

 #### GTFS Analysis Tools

+- [gtfstools](https://github.com/ipeaGIT/gtfstools) - A set of convenient tools for editing and analysing transit feeds in GTFS format in R.
 - [transit_service_analyst](https://github.com/psrc/transit_service_analyst) - A Python library to support transit service analysis.
 - [Peartree](https://github.com/kuanb/peartree) - A Python library for converting transit data into a directed graph for network analysis.
 - [R5: Rapid Realistic Routing on Real-world and Reimagined networks](https://github.com/conveyal/r5) - A Java-based routing engine developed by Conveyal for multimodal (transit/bike/walk/car) networks.
 It currently plans many trips over a time window for scenario planning and analytics purposes.
 A related R wrapper package ([r5r](https://github.com/ipeaGIT/r5r/)) is developed independently by IPEA.
 See also the performance comparison from Higgins et al. (2022), linked below.